-The MPA APSA Academy Film Fund is now Open for Submissions.
-Applications close on 30 October 2020.
+The 2021 MPA APSA Academy Film Fund is now Open for Submissions.
+The Rules and Regulations for the fund are found here.

 Promoting & Protecting Screen Communities in Asia Pacific